geo-ant/blog/_posts/2026-04-30-making-sense-of-mvp.md

 and subsequent addressing of the actual user needs as the guiding principle.
 We all know the _"If I had asked people what they wanted, they would have said faster horses"_ quote often attributed to Henry Ford[^henry-ford-quote] and there's much wisdom in it.
-Continuous feedback informing us on how aligned we are with the user needs is indeed invaluable.
+Continuous feedback informing us of how aligned we are with the user needs is indeed invaluable.
 I think as a framework for _product discovery_ this is great.
-It also shines when used as a mental model for getting us to actually commit to an earliest testable/usable/lovable/... version of a product.
+It also shines when used as a mental model for getting us to actually commit to the earliest testable/usable/lovable/... version of a product.
 This prevents us from optimizing something to death in an ivory tower.